reinventalbany/esd-crawl/README.md

 ## Technical overview

+The general steps of the workflow are:

+1. Find PDFs throughout the site
+1. Parse PDFs to find tables
+1. Combine and de-duplicate the findings
+1. Upload findings to Airtable for review

+Technologies:

-The site-wide crawl is done via [Scrapy](https://scrapy.org/).
-The crawl of the [Reports page](https://esd.ny.gov/esd-media-center/reports?tid[0]=516) is done via [ParseHub](https://parsehub.com/), as that was easier to get working for the AJAX pagination.
+- The site-wide crawl is done via [Scrapy](https://scrapy.org/).
+- The crawl of the [Reports page](https://esd.ny.gov/esd-media-center/reports?tid[0]=516) is done via [ParseHub](https://parsehub.com/), as that was easier to get working for the (AJAX) pagination.

-Once the tables are identified, results can be uploaded to Airtable for review.
+- Table identification is done via [pdfplumber](https://github.com/jsvine/pdfplumber).
+- Review of the identified tables is done via [Airtable](https://airtable.com/), as [an Interface](https://airtable.com/appdrqXSd2JNXkLp7/pag9j6GVdas1Xwayr?6bnb0=recaUXHnYswGGKKjI) could be built without .

 ## Usage